 Medical aspirants every year will be worried about their personal preparation and the marks they can get in the examination individually.
 But for NEET-2020 medical students the greatest dilemma is in the conduction of the NEET-2020 itself.
-With the Corona outbreak and the continuous cancellation of the SSC examinations, making it difficult to predict whether the exam will be conducted as announced on 26th July or postponed or completely canceled.
+With Corona out break and the continuous cancellation of the SSC examinations, making it difficult to predict whether the exam will be conducted as announced on 26th July or postponed or completely cancelled.

 Questions on what to do

-The various speculations surrounded around NEET examinations for this academic year are a pressure factor for all the medical aspirants as well as the most demotivating issue.
-Till the last minute prior to entering into the exam center, this predicament might prevail.
+The various speculations surrounded around NEET examinations for this academic year is a pressure factor for all the medical aspirants as well as the most demotivating issue.
+Till the last minute prior to enter into the exam center this predicament might prevail.

 Then How to overcome

-Even the parents and the students are unable to plan on how to continue through the various institutes have started online coaching classes and most of them are conducting regular mock test might ease the case to some extent.
-But not completely answer the questions regarding the commencement of NEET within time and this definitely affects the minds of the students.
+Even the parents and the students are unable to plan on how to continue though the various institutes has started online coaching classes and most of them are conducting regular mock test might ease the case to some extent.
+But not completely answer the questions regarding the commencement of NEET with in time and this definitely effect on the minds of the students.